At Berry Street we are committed to protecting the privacy of the information that we collect about you during your time with our service.

 If we are otherwise required to send information overseas we will take measures to protect your personal information, by either ensuring that the destination country has similar protections in relation to privacy or that we enter into contractual arrangements with the recipient of your personal information that safeguards your privacy.

-Berry Street reserves the right to review, amend and/or update this policy from time to time.
+Berry Street reserves the right to review, amend and/or update this policy to ensure alignment with new legislation, standards and regulation.
+This policy was last reviewed and updated in September 2020.

 How to contact us